node-red/node-red/docs/sparkles-guides-contribution.md

 ## Conventions and Guidelines

-- Topics within flows, build upon each other from left to right.
+- Topics within flows, build upon each other from top to bottom.
 For example, knowing containerization prior to kubernetes.
 - Use subflows when a common topic exists.
 Ex.
 Zarf requires golang, which is a learning topic itself, or BigBang requires kubernetes
 - Add materials (youtube, course, SME, article, etc...) to the description of nodes.
 - Add a * to materials that you found helpful